 Off Campus Work Study Jobs

 If interested, students must schedule a meeting with the off-campus work study coordinator through Entry & Advising at 360.383.3080, or stop by the front desk to make an appointment.
-Bring an off-campus work study application form, obtainable at the Financial Aid Office.
+Bring an off-campus work study application form, obtained at the Financial Aid Office.
 Jobs range from $11-$15 per hour.
 Listed below is a partial list of jobs that could be available.

 Whatcom Land Trust